OpenMDAO/OpenMDAO/openmdao/docs/user_guide/first_analysis.rst

+In the last tutorial, we discussed the three basic kinds of components in the OpenMDAO framework.
-This tutorial illustrates how to build and run a very simple model with explicit components.
+This tutorial focuses on using :ref:`ExplicitComponent <comp-type-2-explicitcomp>` to build a simple analysis of a paraboloid function.
-It explains the basic structure of your run file and shows you how to set inputs, run the model, and check the output files
+We'll explain the basic structure of a run file and show you how to set inputs, run the model, and check the output files

 ******************************************
 Setting up an Simple Analysis